kokitsuyuzaki/TensorLyCV/README.md

 --cluster "sbatch -n 4 --nice=50 --requeue"
 ```

-## Example with local machine with Docker
+## Example with a local machine with Docker

-If `docker` command is available, the following command can be performed without installing any tools.
+If the `docker` command is available, the following command can be performed without installing any tools.

 ```bash
 docker run --rm -v $(pwd):/work ghcr.io/kokitsuyuzaki/tensorlycv:main \